Chew On This: Here’s Why Your Dog Is Destroying Her Bed (And How to Stop Her)

 How to Stop a Dog From Destroying Her Bedding

 - Get Some Chew Toys or Treats: Your first order of business should be to invest in some high-quality chew toys and edible chews (like dental chew sticks or bully sticks).
 A dog who is following her instincts will still chew, as it’s a way for her to keep her jaw and teeth strong.
 This way, she won’t be inclined to destroy her bed.
 Just make sure to always supervise your pup when she’s given any kind of edible chew.

 - Distract Her With an Activity: This is key in minimizing destructive behavior.
 If she starts to chew on her bed, take her outside for playtime, go on a walk, or bring her to the dog park.
 Exercise and social stimulation are vital here, as they’ll keep her from feeling bored and make sure her energy is spent productively.

 - Invest in Chew Proof Dog Beds: Although 45% of dogs in the U.S. sleep in their owner’s beds, many still have bedding of their own.
-It’s a good idea for owners to purchase indestructible dog kennel beds, particularly if your pup will be confined to her crate when you’re out of the house.
+It’s a good idea for owners to purchase indestructible dog kennel beds, particularly if your dog destroys her bed when confined to her crate when you’re out of the house.
 These indestructible dog kennel beds can withstand any punishment — so even if your dog slips up and starts to chew, you won’t have to deal with any damage.